alibaba/GraphScope/docs/interactive_engine/tinkerpop/tutorial_ldbc_gremlin.md

 ### Order Step

-By default, the output of gremlin's sentence in GIE is not ordered.
-Therefore, gremlin provides `order()` step to order all the objects in the traversal up to this point and then emit them one-by-one in their ordered sequence.
+By default, the output of Gremlin's sentence in GIE is not ordered.
+Therefore, Gremlin provides `order()` step to order all the objects in the traversal up to this point and then emit them one-by-one in their ordered sequence.

 As the same as `group()` step, the order key should be placed in the `by()` step following `order()` step.
 If there's no `by()` step or the content of `by()` step is empty, it will use the default setting of order: